Adeniyi-Bella/Amt-Assist/README.md

-# Project Title
+# AmtAssist

 AmtAssist, a digital assistant for government documents.
+Submitted as part of the optional requirements for completing the final project for the Building AI course offered by Helsinki University.

 ## Summary